 Screenlight is a video review platform that works with video, audio, images, and text files.
 With this software, you can watermark your videos and add your viewer's IP to track who is viewing your video.

 You get an email notification each time someone adds a comment to a video.
+Reviewers can draw annotations and the system automatically tracks frames and timestamps.
 You can turn notifications off, but there is no way of choosing a custom notification scheme.

 VideoReview by TechSmith

 VideoReview is a product from TechSmith, a solid player in the video creation business that features Camtasia as their flagship.
 This tool allows users to review videos by adding comments and drawings to streamline your approval process.

 You can share video review links with anyone, but people do need a TechSmith account to review videos.

 You can review videos in MP4 format, JPG, and PNG files.
 As with similar tools, you can set shared links to public and private and block any user.
 This software offers direct integration with Camtasia, although you can work with files created with different editors.

 Unique plan available: $179.99/year with unlimited bandwidth, up to 15 reviewers per project, up to 25 projects, free email and phone support.
 30-day money-back option.

 This software was created by Camtasia to maintain users under their own ecosystem.
 With only an annual pricing plan, love it or leave it.
 Furthermore, there is no free trial to test the tool before buying.

 RELATED READING: 15 AI Video Generation Platforms – Text To Video